Applying for financial aid seems like a daunting task, but the Office of Financial Aid is here to help.

 The application process for financial aid begins with the submission of a Free Application for Federal Student Aid (FAFSA).
 FAFSA helps Dominican determine a student’s eligibility for grants and loans by asking for income and asset information for the student, their parents or spouse (if applicable).

-On October 1, students may begin submitting the FAFSA for the next academic year.
-The FAFSA must be submitted before March 2 in order for students to be eligible for several types of financial aid.
+For the 2024/25 academic year, students can now submit their FAFSA.
+The FAFSA must be submitted before April 2 in order for students to be eligible for several types of financial aid.
 You will complete this form through the FAFSA web portal or the myStudentAid app.
 Download the app in the Apple or Google app store.
 Dominican's school code is 001196.

 Please note — you should never pay a fee to file a FAFSA or pay someone to submit a FAFSA on your behalf.
 There are no costs associated with filing a FAFSA.